-direct insight into the functions of the we applied two approaches First, we determined which other brain regions co-activate with each , in order to reveal the functional networks.
-Second, we probed semantic metadata from Neurosynth to determine which psychological predict
+Next, to provide direct insight into the functions of the clusters we identified, we applied two approaches.
+First, we determined which other brain regions co-activate with each cluster, in order to reveal their functional networks.
+Second, we probed semantic metadata from Neurosynth to determine which psychological states predict the activaton of each cluster.

 Meta-analytic co-activation profiles